2 How to protect yourself

 There are a number of reliable websites that provide advice on how you can stay safe and teach you what to do if you do fall victim to cybercrime.

-- is the UK’s leading source of unbiased, factual and easy-to-understand information on online safety.
+- Get Safe Online [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] is the UK’s leading source of unbiased, factual and easy-to-understand information on online safety.

 - National Cyber Security Centre contains guidance for individuals and families as well as for businesses.

 - Cyber Aware provides advice from the UK government about how to stay secure online.

 - Staying safe online – advice from Age UK.

 - Guide to internet security from Digital Unite.

 - Reliable information about current scams and hoaxes at Hoax slayer.